 You should not use this medication if you are allergic to mycophenolate mofetil, mycophenolic acid (Myfortic), or to an ingredient called Polysorbate 80.

-- a stomach ulcer or other disorders of your stomach or intestines;
+- a stomach ulcer or other disorder of your stomach or intestines;

 - kidney disease;